nandhinichandran-17/Assignment/README.md

 ✅ Text Summarization – Uses Ollama LLM for high-quality summaries ✅ Key Insight Extraction – Identifies critical financial trends and risks ✅ Scalable & Flexible – Works with various investor reports and company filings

+Usage Guide
+Place the financial PDF in the project folder
+Run the script, and it will generate a summarized investor report Output will be saved in txt file